 Our current work includes:

-Legal Equality Project: This project focuses on achieving legal equality by striking down anti-LGBTQ laws, passing pro-LGBTQ policies across the South, and building political voice and power for every community on the margins in the South.
+Legal Equality Program: This program focuses on achieving legal equality by striking down anti-LGBTQ laws, passing pro-LGBTQ policies across the South, and building political voice and power for every community on the margins in the South.
 We advocate for racial equity, economic justice, health care for all and immigration reform.
 CSE does this work through litigation, public education, voter registration, community organizing and direct action.